 Why Should I Use Folders in Project Management Software?

 Project management software folders allow you to structure your projects and tasks in a way that allows for easy navigation and management.
-Folders enable you to bucket similar projects or tasks based on whichever criteria you choose.
-Essentially, folders create a hierarchy within the project management software so that everyone can find whatever they’re looking for.
+Folders enable you to group similar projects or tasks based on whichever criteria you choose.
+Folders create a hierarchy within the project management software so that everyone can find whatever they’re looking for.

 A project management folder structure should meet the following three criteria:

 - Be well organized, so that all users can easily find what they need when they need it

 - Be functional, meaning that everyone in the organization finds it useful, including stakeholders outside of the immediate project team